When to Use Square Online

 Use checkout links to enable your customers to purchase anything you want to sell online without having to create an ecommerce website.
-You can send clients a checkout link through email, a QR code, a checkout button on your website page, by posting on social media or your blog, or your Square Marketing campaign.
+You can send clients a checkout link through email, your Square Marketing campaign, a QR code, a checkout button on your website page or by posting on social media or your blog.
 Using the service is free, and you will only need to pay the standard processing fee of 2.9% + 30 cents per transaction.

 Marketing Tools and SEO

 Your website is mobile-responsive—which is essential for Google ranking—and SEO headers and descriptions can easily be set up per product.
 Square Online’s SEO tools are basic but are enough to help your pages get indexed on Google.